-Dietary supplements good for preventing recurrent UTIs
+Dietary supplements: Good for preventing recurrent UTIs

 D-Mannose is a simple sugar.
 It forms a part of a structure on the cell surface.
 When the E. coli bacteria gets into the urinary tract, it latches onto the cells by binding to the mannose structure as a receptor, and to cause an infection.
 D-mannose, when consumed in foods, can prevent UTIs by blocking the E. coli bacteria from attaching to the cell surface.

-D-mannose is effective in preventing UTIs.
-However, it is a type of sugar and may increase blood sugar level after consumption.
+Please take into account that, it is a type of sugar and may increase blood sugar level after consumption.
 Thus, it should be used with caution if you have diabetes.